 For Jeroen den Herder, cello playing is based on natural principles like gravity, character and playfulness.
 Everything is music, play not to avoid mistakes, delegation of body functions and breathing are some key topics which will lead to a healthy way to achieve perfection.
 His main focus is on how and what people practise.
 He believes that being aware of one’s imagination, sensitive listening and following intuition, are elements that have proved to be the best teachers for life.

-Today Jeroen den Herder is professor at the Conservatories in Amsterdam and Rotterdam, where he guides a class with 15 students.
+Today Jeroen den Herder is professor at the Conservatories in Utrecht and Rotterdam, where he guides a class with 15 students.
 He’s been a regular guest teacher at the Conservatory in Minsk and visiting guest professor at the University in Tainan, Taiwan.

 He has given masterclasses in Holland, Germany, France, Israel, Turkey and in Prague.